dat-ecosystem-archive/docs/docs/faq.md

 ### Does Dat use WebRTC?

-Dat can use WebRTC but it's very experimental.
-You can check out our tutorial on using [Dat in the browser here](/browser)
+ You can check out our tutorial on using [Dat in the browser here](/browser).

-We implemented a prototype web version using WebRTC.
+We implemented a web version using WebRTC.
 Moving forward, we are not planning on immediately supporting WebRTC in any Dat application because of reliability issues and lack of support in non-browser environments.
-Our future browser implementations of Dat will use websockets to transfer data to non-browser Dat interfaces.
+The browser implementation of Dat also uses websockets to transfer data to non-browser Dat interfaces.